10th Regional Legislature (Azores)

-The 11th Regional Legislature (31 October 2012 to present) was formed after regional elections held on 14 October 2012, in which the Azores Socialist Party.
-Representatives of the Assembly were elected from 57 constituencies, with the majority of the seats occupied by members of the Portuguese Socialist Party (PS), under the leadership of Vasco Cordeiro, who headed the 21st Government of the Azores, during the 11th Regional Assembly.
+The 10th Regional Legislature (5 November 2012 to 2 November 2016) was formed after regional elections held on 14 October 2012, in which the Socialist Party (PS).
+Representatives of the Assembly were elected from 57 constituencies, with the majority of the seats occupied by members of PS, under the leadership of Vasco Cordeiro, who became President of the Regional Government of the Azores.